datanav/docs/configuration.rst

    * - ``system``
      - String
-     - The id of the :ref:`webserver system <webserver_system>` component to use.
-If not present, a webserver system with the ``_id`` set to the contents of the ``url`` property will be created automatically.
-Note that if the HTTP server requires authentication, you will have to create a webserver system component explicitly.
+     - The id of the :ref:`URL system <url_system>` component to use.
+If not present, a URL system with the ``_id`` set to the contents of the ``url`` property will be created automatically.
+Note that if the HTTP server requires authentication, you will have to create a URL system component explicitly.
      -
      -